DevExpress-Examples/spell-checker-bind-dictionaries-in-mvvm-applications/Readme.md

 <!-- default badges end -->
 # How to bind dictionaries to the Spell Checker in MVVM applications

-The following code sample shows how to use the [SpellingSettings.DictionarySourceCollection](https://docs.devexpress.com/WPF/DevExpress.Xpf.SpellChecker.SpellingSettings.DictionarySourceCollection) property to bind dictionaries generated at runtime to the SpellCheker.
+This example demonstrates how to use the [SpellingSettings.DictionarySourceCollection](https://docs.devexpress.com/WPF/DevExpress.Xpf.SpellChecker.SpellingSettings.DictionarySourceCollection) property to bind dictionaries generated at runtime to the Spell Checker.
 In this example, the [TextEdit](https://docs.devexpress.com/WPF/DevExpress.Xpf.Editors.TextEdit) control is used to display text.
 The dictionary collection is generated in the ViewModel.

 <!-- default file list -->
 ## Files to Look At